 The Company evaluated all events and transactions that occurred after the balance sheet date through the date of this filing.
-Except as disclosed in Note 3 and Note 8, the Company did not have any other material subsequent events that impacted its financial statements or disclosures.
+During this period, the Company did not have any material recognizable or disclosable subsequent events.

 2. Summary of Significant Accounting Policies